 What is digital transformation?

 One thing that COVID-19 has taught us is that to survive, companies need to transform how they do business.
 You may have seen it in action with some of your favorite restaurants.
 Instead of shutting down because customers couldn’t enter the building to eat, they adapted to exclusively taking mobile or online orders and offered curbside pickup or home delivery.

 Basically, digital transformation is implementing technology (such as a mobile food ordering app) to change how you do business.

-Digital transformation is not just about applying technology to your business model.
+But digital transformation is not just about applying technology to your business model.
 It’s about completely changing your business strategy, processes and procedures, and maybe even your corporate culture.
 It’s about creating new business models based on new and emerging technologies rather than simply applying technology to your existing business model.

 Why is user-focused digital transformation important?

 Why should you look at digital transformation through your customers’ eyes?
 In short, it’s good business.
 In fact, 63% of organizations say delivering an excellent customer experience defines success as a digital business.
 That’s because user-focused digital transformation drives revenue, product quality, customer satisfaction, and net profit margin.
 A recent Deloitte study found that companies that invested in several key digital pivots had more success adopting agile, adaptive business models—all driven by customer-focused innovation.

 Creating a user-focused digital transformation strategy